 This module will explore the entire process of structuring a risk problem, from modelling it to communicating recommendations, both theoretically and in practice.

 Risk management is linked with decision analysis in so far as we explore decision making under uncertainty and it has links with quantitative business analysis as we explore the use of statistics in understanding risk.
 However, the topic has some unique attributes such as risk communication and the role that experts play in risk assessment.

 Business Information Systems

-The class adopts a process-based approach; i.e. all discussion follows the logic of the business processes.
-After having the business and IS context of the knowledge work introduced, the various types of IS, namely the databases, ERP systems, knowledge-based systems, corporate portals, collaboration support systems.
+The class adopts a process-based approach, ie all discussion follows the logic of the business processes.
+You'll be introduced to Business and Information Systems (BIS) as well as the various types of IS, including the databases, Enterprise Resource Planning (ERP) systems, knowledge-based systems, corporate portals and collaboration support systems.

-The course will provide you with conceptual knowledge introduced in the lectures, as well as hands-on experience gained in tutorials using appropriate packages of the various IS categories.
+Lectures will provide you with the conceptual knowledge, and in tutorials you'll gain hands-on experience of using packages of the various IS categories.

 Learning & teaching

 Core and elective classes will be taught across two semesters running from September to December and January to March.
 Classes will be taught through a combination of lectures, tutorials, hands-on software sessions, projects and case studies.
 The dissertation is undertaken during the summer months.

 Classes are assessed by various methods, including written assignments, exams, practical team projects, presentations and individual projects.
 Exams will take place at the end of each semester in December and April/May.

 Strathclyde Business School (SBS) is one of a few triple-accredited business schools in the world and is one of the largest of its kind in Europe.
 SBS was also selected as the Business School of the Year in Times Higher Education (THE) Awards 2016.